 Go down Station Road East and then along Gresham Road and Granville Road.
 Turn right onto a footpath which leads into a meadow, and go through this to Detillens Lane.
 Turn left onto this road and then left at a T-junction to reach Limpsfield church.

-Go down steps from the platform and turn right to go through a small car parking area.
-Bear right into Station Road East, then in 200m turn left into Gresham Road.
-After passing the Council Offices and Oxted Library, turn right into Granville Road.
+Arriving from London, go down steps and turn right to go through a small parking area.
+Turn right again and go down Station Road East for 200m.
+In front of the Council Offices turn left into Gresham Road.
+After passing Oxted Library, turn right into Granville Road.

 250m along this road, before #24, turn right onto a narrow footpath between hedges.
 After passing the houses and a small allotment, a meadow appears on your left.